 The Next Cryptocurrency Evolution: Countries Issue their Own Digital Currency

-There’s been plenty of speculation on whether cryptocurrencies are a bubble ready to pop or something more significant and likely to pass the test of time.
 Depending on which U.S Bank CEO you listen to, the sentiment varies considerably, which continues to leave a shroud of uncertainty over the cryptoworld.

-Volatility has certainly picked up of late, largely attributed to a shift in central bank focus on cryptocurrencies, with China’s decision to ban ICOs and the shutting down of Bitcoin exchanges, considered by some to the be the beginning of the end for the decentralized, unregulated market as it is today.
+Volatility has certainly picked up of late, largely attributed to a shift in central bank focus on cryptocurrencies, with China’s decision to ban ICOs and the shutting down of cryptocurrencies, considered by some to the be the beginning of the end for the decentralized, unregulated market as it is today.

 While China has raised questions over the future of cryptocurrencies in the world’s largest mining and ICO markets, there appears to have been a paradigm shift in sentiment towards cryptocurrencies, with countries having launched or exploring the possibilities of launching national cryptocurrencies.
 Such a move suggests that there will likely be longevity in cryptocurrencies and the only real question cryptocurrency holders need to ask is where the dominos will fall.